 Halloween is full of frights, but for your cat, these frights aren’t the fun kind.
-In fact, Halloween can be highly stressful for your cat, with the doorbell ringing constantly and people in costumes coming to the door.
+In fact, Halloween can be highly stressful for your feline friend, with the doorbell ringing constantly and people in costumes coming to the door.
 Loud noises, lots of change, and big gatherings can further add to your cat’s stress.
-But Halloween doesn’t have to be a holiday that causes your cat to run and hide.
-When you understand how to keep cats calm, you can minimize your cat’s stress during this holiday.
-While you might not have an entirely anxiety-free cat, you can keep your kitty feeling more comfortable and less anxious.
+But Halloween doesn’t have to be a holiday that causes them to turn into a scaredy-cat.
+While you might not have an entirely anxiety-free cat, there are ways to keep your kitty feeling more comfortable and less anxious.

-Before any Halloween festivities start, give your cat a safe place in the house to go.
-This might be a room in the back of your house, or even a room in the basement.
+Before the festivities begin, give your cat a safe place in the house to go.
+This might be a room in the back of your home or even a room in the basement.
 Try to choose a spot that’s away from the action, whether you’re having a party or expecting trick-or-treaters.
-Make sure that the room has some dark and cozy spaces where your cat can go to feel safe, like under a bed or in a closet.
+Make sure the room has some dark and cozy spaces where your cat can go to feel safe, like under a bed or in a closet.

 Putting your cat in a secure room serves multiple purposes.
-It can help reduce your cat’s stress, since he won’t be in the middle of the action.
-But the room also helps keep your cat safe.
-With the doors opening regularly for guests or trick-or-treaters, it’s easy for a stressed cat to escape and get lost.
+It can help reduce your cat’s stress since he’ll be away from the action.
+The room also helps keep your cat safe.
+With the doors opening for guests or trick-or-treaters, it’s easy for a stressed cat to escape and get lost.
 Knowing your cat is secure in another area of the house can give you peace of mind and keep him safe.

 Eliminate the doorbell

-Trick-or-treaters who frequently knock on the door or ring the doorbell can further stress your cat.
-Try to cut down on the noise they generate by putting a bowl of candy on the porch, or by sitting out on the porch and greeting them as they come up.
-If your cats are located in a room where they can still hear the noise from the porch, try to avoid any loud, Halloween-themed sound tracks full of stressful noises like screams.
+Trick-or-treaters knocking on the door or ringing the doorbell can further stress your cat.
+Try to cut down on the noise by putting a bowl of candy on the porch, or by sitting outside and greeting visitors as they come up.
+If your cats are in a room where they can still hear the noise from the porch, try to avoid any loud, Halloween-themed soundtracks full of stressful screams and other scary sounds.

 Costumes can be terrifying for cats, especially if they involve masks.
-Try to avoid wearing costumes around your cat, if possible.
-If you put on a costume, put on your mask last and avoid approaching your cat while you’re wearing it.
+Try to avoid wearing costumes inside if possible.
+If you put on a costume, put on your mask last and avoid approaching your cat while wearing it.
 It’s easier to avoid your cat if you put him into his room or safe space for the night before everyone gets into costume.

 Even with these tips, Halloween can still be stressful for your cat.
 The best thing you can do for your cat is to give him some space.
 He’ll probably hide and avoid people for a while, but that’s how he feels safest.
-If you’re worried about your cat, then check on him occasionally but try not to disturb him.
-Instead, continue on with Halloween in a different area of the house.
-Once the festivities are over, the house is secure, and you open the door to his room, he’ll probably come out gradually on his own.
-With a little time, he’ll settle down and feel right at home again once the holiday is over.
+If you’re worried about your cat, check on him occasionally, but try not to disturb him.
+Instead, continue with Halloween in a different area of the house.
+Once the festivities are over, the place is secure, and you open the door to his room, he’ll likely come out gradually on his own.
+He’ll settle down with a bit of time and feel right at home again.